Can Neogen Corporation (NEOG) Remain Competitive?

 Sponsored

-The average price from analysts is $14.00, which is -$1.74 below the current price.
-NEOG currently public float of 215.76M and currently shorts hold a 6.66% ratio of that float.
-Today, the average trading volume of NEOG was 4.61M shares.
+The average price from analysts is $17.00, which is $2.12 above the current price.
+NEOG currently public float of 215.76M and currently shorts hold a 4.90% ratio of that float.
+Today, the average trading volume of NEOG was 4.33M shares.

 NEOG’s Market Performance

-NEOG stocks went up by 1.68% for the week, with a monthly drop of -3.32% and a quarterly performance of -2.30%, while its annual performance rate touched -60.77%.
-The volatility ratio for the week stands at 3.79% while the volatility levels for the past 30 days are set at 3.68% for Neogen Corporation.
-The simple moving average for the period of the last 20 days is -0.52% for NEOG stocks with a simple moving average of -29.59% for the last 200 days.
+NEOG stocks went down by -1.46% for the week, with a monthly drop of -7.23% and a quarterly performance of -6.18%, while its annual performance rate touched -66.49%.
+The volatility ratio for the week stands at 3.67% while the volatility levels for the past 30 days are set at 3.84% for Neogen Corporation.
+The simple moving average for the period of the last 20 days is -5.33% for NEOG stocks with a simple moving average of -32.52% for the last 200 days.

 Analysts’ Opinion of NEOG